 How Does a Subscription Model Work?

 To know how subscription model works, see the following diagram:

 In a subscription business model, companies can charge customers on a recurring basis for a service or product.
 Customers can choose how often and long they want to receive each offer.
-Many subscription based service systems provide the option to cancel or renew anytime.
+Many SaaS subscription management based service systems provide the option to cancel or renew anytime.